Samoa at the 2020 Summer Olympics

 Samoa competed at the 2020 Summer Olympics in Tokyo.
 Originally scheduled to take place from 24 July to 9 August 2020, the Games were postponed to 23 July to 8 August 2021, because of the COVID-19 pandemic.
 It was the nation's tenth consecutive appearance at the Summer Olympic Games, for four of which it competed under the name Western Samoa.

 The Samoan government in July 2021 released an order which barred athletes based in Samoa to compete in the Olympics due to rising COVID-19 infections in Japan.
 This meant that only Samoan athletes based overseas could compete in the games.
+For the first time since its debuted in 1984, none of the Samoan weightlifters had been qualified.

 Competitors

 The following is the list of number of competitors in the Games.

 Athletics

 Samoan athletes further achieved the entry standards, either by qualifying time or by world ranking, in the following track and field events (up to a maximum of 3 athletes in each event):